Yvidge/yvidge.github.io/_portfolio/GAS Project.md

     <img src="/assets/images/GAS01.png">
 </figure>

-I tried to make visual style as simple as possible and accents with Niagara VFXs.
+I tried to make the visual style as simple as possible and add accents with Niagara VFXs.

 ![GAS](/assets/images/GAS03.png)